AFFA Disciplinary Committee fines Qarabag FC

-Report informs, the reason is connected with the fact that four players of Aghdam club have received yellow cards on the match against Zira in the XIII round of Azerbaijan Premier League (APL).
+Report informs citing the official website of the Professional Football League (PFL), the reason was the behavior of the fans of Aghdam club during the match with Gabala FC in the XV round of the Azerbaijan Premier League (APL).

-According to decision, the club was fined 800 AZN.
-The away match ended with the victory of Qarabag 3:2.

-Notably, this was the only punishment applied by the AFFA Disciplinary Committee regarding the APL's last round.
+At the 72nd minute of the match the fans threw objects on the football field.
+Therefore, the club was fined 1600 AZN.

 Sport DepartmentNews Author